If you’ve been following me on Instagram, you’ll have seen that I went to the Czech Republic a fortnight ago.

-Lichkov did however have a train station, unlike some of the “stations” that the second train stopped at (if you’re curious, Google Têchonín and Mladkov).
+Lichkov did however have a train station with a platform, unlike some of the “stations” that the second train stopped at (if you’re curious, Google Têchonín and Mladkov).

 On the plus – and one thing that I absolutely loved about the public transport in the Czech Republic – travelling 121 miles actually only cost the equivalent price of a Big Mac meal in the UK.
-We paid about £14 each for the whole journey from hotel to Dolní Morava, there and back.
-We certainly couldn’t have travelled 242 miles for £14 in the UK by train (not unless we’d managed to bag a super cheap, advance, off peak sale ticket anyway).
+We paid about £14 each for the round trip.
+We certainly couldn’t have travelled 242 miles for £14 in the UK by train (not unless we’d managed to bag a super cheap, advance, off peak, sale ticket anyway).

 Once we arrived in Dolní Morava, after four hours of epic-but-cheap travelling, we were pooped, but undeterred.
 I had gotten this far, I wasn’t going to just give up – “always carry on”, that’s my motto.
 I wanted to get up that mountain and climb that Skywalk.
-So we bought our combi-chair-lift-and-Skywalk ticket, and did the last stretch of the journey up the mountain surrounded by skiers and snowboarders, who were much more suitably dressed than us for the -5c temperatures.
+So we bought our combi-chair-lift-and-Skywalk ticket, and did the last stretch of the journey up the mountain surrounded by skiers and snowboarders, who were much more suitably dressed for the -5c temperatures than us.

 The mammoth trek was totally worth it though.
-The Skywalk really is a feat of engineering genius, my pictures do not do it justice at all:
+The Skywalk really is a feat of engineering genius, my pictures don’t do it justice at all: